 Bar Donzell

 With just a handful of tables and zero interest in overpromising, Bar Donzell serves up lamb shank, pluma, and baked eggplant with cheese in generous, no-nonsense portions.
 Reservations essential.
-Hunger manditory.
+Hunger mandatory.

 Instagram | Website